 - The roots are believed to act as an antidote for snake bites.

-- Jatropha oil cake is used as organic manure since it is rich in potassium, phosphorous, and nitrogen.
+- Jatropha oil cake is used as organic manure since it is rich in potassium, phosphorus, and nitrogen.

-- Oils extracted from jatropha plant is used as biofuel
+- Oil extracted from the Jatropha plant is used as biofuel.

-- The oil is used in torches and lantern as it burns with clean free smoke
+- The oil is used in torches and lanterns as it burns with clean free smoke.

-- Because of excellent combination of potassium, phosphorous and nitrogen the jatropha oil cake is used as organic manure.
+- Because of the excellent combination of potassium, phosphorous and nitrogen, the Jatropha oil cake is used as organic manure.

-- Used to fight against the skin diseases, rheumatism and as a curative for sores on domestic livestock
+- Used to fight against skin diseases, rheumatism and as a curative for sores on domestic livestock.

-- Dark blue dye from the bark is used for coloring cloths and fish nets
+- Dark blue dye from the bark is used for coloring clothes and fishnets.

 Leaves and Twigs

-- The young leaves of jatropha can be safely eaten by steaming them or cooking it.
+- The young leaves of Jatropha can be safely eaten by steaming them or cooking.

-- Powdered jatropha leaves are applied to horses eyes to get rid of the flies since hydrogen cyanide is present in the leaves
+- Powdered Jatropha leaves are applied to the horse’s eyes to get rid of the flies since hydrogen cyanide is present in the leaves.

-- Because of HCN the flowers of the jatropha is listed as honey plant
+- Because of HCN, the flowers of the Jatropha is listed as a honey plant.

-- Root ashes are used as substitute for slat since they contain HCN and Rotenone.
+- Root ashes are used as a substitute for slat since they contain HCN and Rotenone.

-- It is also used for controlling the erosion
+- It is also used for controlling erosion.

-Apart from the uses, the jatropha plant has many advantages.
-To see complete list of jatropha advantages refer to Advantages of Jatropha
+Apart from the uses, the Jatropha plant has many advantages.
+To see the complete list of Jatropha advantages refer to Advantages of Jatropha.